Frequently Asked Questions (FAQs)

 The Bornean Orangutan (Pongo pygmaeus) is fully protected by these Indonesian laws and similar laws in Malaysia, and is listed on Appendix I of CITES.
 Again, laws are not enforced.
 Also, orangutan forest habitat is not necessarily protected.
 This complicates matters tremendously.

-To help wild orangutans, you can support the rescue and rehabilitation centers caring for the displaced and orphaned orangutans.
+To help wild orangutans, you can support the rescue and rehabilitation centers caring for hundreds of displaced and orphaned orangutans.
 It is also important to support the organizations working to protect forests.
 Donations to Orangutan Outreach support incredible organizations across Indonesia.
 You can also virtually adopt an orangutan on the Orangutan Outreach website and the money from the adoption will go straight to the center caring for that orangutan.
+You can also leave a legacy.

 A change in mindset and a shift of consciousness is desperately needed.
 Humans must acknowledge that certain behaviors, desires, and greed are destroying the natural world; and we must be willing to make changes to our lifestyle and reassess our values.
 We must model the positive behaviors we wish to see in our fellow citizens and we must put more pressure on governments to truly safeguard the rainforests and its inhabitants.